Deep Purple: Mark II (1969–1973)

 Shortly after the orchestral release, Mark II began a hectic touring and recording schedule that was to see little respite for the next four years.
 The second album, and first studio album, of the Mark II era, released in 1970, was In Rock (a name supported by the album's Mount Rushmore-inspired cover), which contained the then-concert staples "Speed King", "Into The Fire" and "Child in Time".
-The non-album single "Black Night", released around the same time, finally put Deep Purple into the UK Top Ten.
+The non-album single "Black Night", released around the same time, finally put Deep Purple into the UK Top 10.
 The interplay between Blackmore's guitar and Lord's distorted organ, coupled with Gillan's powerful, wide-ranging vocals and the rhythm section of Glover and Paice, now started to take on a unique identity that separated the band from its earlier albums.
 Along with Zeppelin's Led Zeppelin II and Sabbath's Paranoid, In Rock codified the budding heavy metal genre.

 On the album's development, Blackmore stated: "I got fed up with playing with classical orchestras, and thought, 'well, this is my turn.'
 Jon was into more classical.
 I said, 'well you've done that, I'll do rock, and whatever turns out best we'll carry on with.'"
 In Rock performed well, especially in the UK where it reached No. 4, while the "Black Night" single reached No. 2 on the UK Singles Chart, and the band performed the song live on the BBC's Top of the Pops.
 In addition to increasing sales in the UK, the band were making a name for themselves as a live act, particularly with regard to the sheer volume of their shows and the improvisational skills of Blackmore and Lord.
 Said Lord, "We took from jazz, we took from old fashioned rock and roll, we took from the classics.
 Ritchie and myself...used to swap musical jokes and attacks.
 He would play something, and I'd have to see if I could match it.
 That provided a sense of humour, a sense of tension to the band, a sense of, 'what the hell's going to happen next?'
 The audience didn't know, and nine times out of ten, neither did we!"

-A second Mark II studio album, the creatively progressive Fireball, was issued in the summer of 1971, reaching number 1 on the UK Albums Chart.
+A second Mark II studio album, the creatively progressive Fireball, was issued in the summer of 1971, reaching No. 1 on the UK Albums Chart.
 The title track "Fireball" was released as a single, as was "Strange Kind of Woman", not from the album but recorded during the same sessions (although it replaced "Demon's Eye" on the US version of the album).
 "Strange Kind of Woman" became their second UK Top 10 single, reaching No. 8.